 Or perhaps they have access to reptilian monsters that are way more powerful than the ones seen in Starfire.

-One also gets the impression that the Mygorgs who came to Starfire’s world were excellent fighters, but their idle slave lord descendants were much weaker.
+One also gets the impression that the Mygorgs who came to Starfire’s world were excellent fighters, but their idle enslaved-workers-driving descendants were much weaker.

 The Yorgs are closer to being shadow demons – they look a bit like the Shadow-Thief.
 They stated that they were the opposite pole of life.
 They have a smoke-like quality, and seem able to teleport into any area with deep shadows or aberrant magical energy.

 DCH About DEX 03 STR 03 BODY 03, Dispersal: 03, Fluid form: 03, Teleportation: 09 (Limited as per above), Ultra-vision: 04.

 Their preferred attack is to engulf a victim in shadows (Magic blast: 07, No Range – Starfire could overcome it though she was surprised and weakened).
 Several panels show them shooting red eyebeams.
 They could also use the magic interfaces described in the next section.

 Yorgs apparently cannot enter an area bathed in sunlight.
 Light-based weaponry (such as lasers) will also completely ignore their Dispersal and Fluid form.
 When a Yorg is exposed to such light — or maybe when he dies — the cloak of shadows around his body disperses, leaving a naked purple humanoid.

 M&M About STR 1 STA 2, a +3 unarmed bonus, Senses 2 (Darkvision), Insubstantial 1, Protection 9 and Enhanced Fortitude 7.
 They can engulf a person with a no-range Affliction 7 attack (something like dazed/exhausted/incapacitated).
 Their Protection and Enhanced Fortitude have a Quirk making them not apply against Bright Light, Laser and closely-related descriptors.